ogletrees/GEE_post_analysis/analysis.md

 | google     | earth      |   96 |
 | sentinel   | 2          |   92 |

+The word pairs provide a bit more information.
+Both Landsat 8 and Sentinel 2 appear popular data sources.
+Image and feature collections show up as these are key building blocks of Earth Engine use.
 We can view these word pairs in a network graph too.

 ![](network_plot.jpg)